-New Dealer Licenses
+New Dealer License Application Requirements

 If you are applying for a new dealer license in California, you can begin by reviewing the New Dealer License Checklist provided by the DMV.
 The application process for a new dealer license involves completing and submitting a number of documents, such as:

-- a property use and zoning verification form
+- Property use and zoning verification form

-- a personal history questionnaire
+- Personal history questionnaire

-- a certificate of proposed franchise
+- Certificate of the proposed franchise

-- a number of other documents
+- Number of other documents

-All of these documents can be found bundled together as New Dealer Application Forms, but the DMV’s website also offers them as separate documents.
+All of these documents can be found bundled together as the New Dealer Application Forms, but the DMV’s website also offers them as separate documents.

 Once you take care of these, you will have to pay your application fee and a few other fees, and then you can submit your application.